 - 1. Create a new group ACL in the Group ACL section.
 Pick a project, subproject, language, or a combination, which will be locked to this group ACL. - 2.
+Define permissions you want to limit by this group ACL. - 3.
 Use the + (plus sign) button to the right of Groups field to create a new group.
-In the pop-up window, fill out the group name and assign permissions. - 3.
-Save the newly created group ACL. - 4.
+In the pop-up window, fill out the group name and assign permissions. - 4.
+Save the newly created group ACL. - 5.
 In the Users section of the admin interface, assign users to the newly created group.